-24 Side Hustles That Could Potentially Replace Your Job (And How To Get Started)
+24 Awe-Inspiring Side Hustles That Could Replace Your Job

 14. Become an Amazon Delivery person

 Amazon has a new program called Amazon Flex that is an excellent alternative if you want a quick side hustle.
 They pay between $18-$25 per hour, and you deliver packages from Amazon warehouses.
-So you make your schedule, work when you’re free, about get paid!
+So you make your schedule, work when accessible, and get paid!

 They are in Arlington (VA), Atlanta, Austin, Baltimore, Cincinnati, Columbus, Dallas/Fort Worth, Houston, Indianapolis, Las Vegas, Miami, Milwaukee, Minneapolis/St. Paul, Nashville, New York, Orlando, Philadelphia, Phoenix, Pittsburgh, Portland, Raleigh, Richmond, Rockville (MD), San Antonio, Seattle, Springfield (VA), Tampa Bay, and Virginia Beach.
 You need to be 21 and have a smartphone.